aswinks123/NixVault/README.md

  | |\  | |>  <  \  / (_| | |_| | | |_
  |_| \_|_/_/\_\  \/ \__,_|\__,_|_|\__|

+ ~ NixVault - Created by Aswin KS ~

 ```

 To run the program: